NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concepts_combos.md

 1. Add the same task or service to multiple AI branches, with each instance configured to send a specific event or payload.
 In this model, the **Behavior Tree** or **State Tree** decides which combo event should be sent.
 2. **Extend the task or service** so it can decide which combo event should be sent at runtime.
 In this model, the **task/service** contains the decision logic.

-To support runtime decisions, both classes provide functions that can be extended to choose the **Input Action** or **Gameplay Tag** used to advance the combo.
+To support runtime decisions, both the task and the service provide functions that can be extended to choose the **Input Action** or **Gameplay Tag** used to advance the combo.

 | Task Function         | Description                                                                                                                |
 |-----------------------|----------------------------------------------------------------------------------------------------------------------------|